Is your homeschool working for you or are you feel fed up with homeschooling?

 18. Live beyond the homeschool perfection fantasy.

-There are so many freedoms in this homeschool life, so many.
+However, there are so many freedoms in this homeschool life, so many.

 And we see more of those freedoms the longer we homeschool.